Nevada Labor Laws Guide

 Employers are required to provide several things to ensure workplace safety:

-The main goal is — to reduce and further try to eliminate the possibility of workplace injuries, illnesses, and fatalities.
+The primary goal is to reduce and ultimately eliminate the risk of workplace injuries, illnesses, and fatalities

-Moreover, it is obligatory to conduct research regularly, as well as undertake safety demonstrations concerning health matters.
+Moreover, it’s obligatory to conduct research regularly and undertake safety demonstrations concerning health matters.

 Nevada OSHA is under the jurisdiction of the Division of Industrial Relations — specifically, the Department of Business and Industry.